World-leading treatment and care

 Providing compassionate support

 At The Royal Marsden, we offer patients world-leading treatment and care.
 We care for the whole person, not just their illness and support patients at every stage of their cancer journey.
-By funding the latest research and equipment, and world-leading professionals, we can ensure that each patient is given the very best treatment and care, supported not just physically, but emotionally and psychologically too.

 Two women stood outside smiling.
 The woman on the left is tall and wearing a white uniform.
 The woman on the left is shorter and wearing a navy blue nurses uniform.